PAVIT0512/Home-Price-Predictor/README.md

 ## Project Structure 📁

-- `data/`: Contains datasets used for training and testing. 📂
+- Contains datasets used for training and testing. 📂
-- `notebooks/`: Jupyter notebooks for exploratory data analysis and model building. 📒
+- Jupyter notebooks for exploratory data analysis and model building. 📒
-- `scripts/`: Python scripts for data preprocessing, feature engineering, and model training. 🐍
+- Python Scripts for data preprocessing, feature engineering, and model training. 🐍
-- `models/`: Trained models and saved artifacts. 🗃️
+- Trained models and saved artifacts. 🗃️

 ## Getting Started 🚀